 Arriving in Awe

 King Island was an easy 30-minute flight from Burnie, Tasmania.
 With views of the Bass Strait and multiple tiny islands that dot the brilliant blue sea, the flight itself was incredible!

 Cape Wickham, in fact, all of King Island, is synonymous with the wind.
-This part of the world lies on what is known as the Roaring Forties, the strong westerly winds found in the Southern Hemisphere.
-But our day there couldn’t have been more perfect!
+This part of the world lies in what is known as the Roaring Forties, the strong westerly winds found in the Southern Hemisphere.
+But, the day we played couldn’t have been more perfect!

 The golf course is located on the very remote northern end of the island.
 As we arrived and looked out over the property, we could not believe our eyes!
 There was nothing but incredible golf and blue skies as far as we could see.
 And better yet, there was no wind, and we felt warm in our short sleeve shirts.

 With the sound of crashing waves below, and views of the famous Cape Wickham Lighthouse, there aren’t many more scenic opening holes in the world than the 340-meter (372-yard) par 4 first.
 With the ocean on your right, take a moment to relax, because the fairway is much wider than it appears from the tee.
 The best angle to approach green is to hug the right side of the fairway.
 However, that best angle is also the scariest.
 Armed with that knowledge, Menekse confidently ripped one down the right-center.

 Approaching from the safer right side of the fairway, I was confronted with the beautiful but treacherous small pot bunkers that dot the left side of the green.
 With nothing but shades of beautiful blue behind the green, my approach found the center of the opening green, and I could exhale again.
 Hitting the green in regulation would, unfortunately, become a novelty for my day.